phovea/phovea.github.io/contributors/pycharm_debugging.md

  1. In the end the overview page should state: `<Project root>->/phovea`

-## create and run the server using PyCharm
+## Create and run the server using PyCharm

 TODO